 Fresh lemon juice along with white wine, butter, fresh garlic and crushed red pepper flakes are the basic ingredients to its delicious sauce.

-There are two steps to this wild rice with lemon garlicky shrimp recipe.
+There are two steps to this recipe for wild rice with lemon garlicky shrimp.

-First step is to cook the wild rice with water, salt and some broth to give it some flavor.
+First step, you will need to cook the wild rice with water, salt and some broth to give it some flavor.
 This can be done traditionally on stove-top, following the directions on the package, or you can cook the rice with your instant pot and have it ready in minutes.